 |Provide adequate warnings about gastrointestinal bleeding, specifically in patients with gastrointestinal issues.|

 |Provide adequate warnings about risk of bleeding in older patients and other at-risk populations.|

 |Warn that there were no established methods for treating patients who suffered from excessive bleeding..|

-There are thousands of others who have reported severe bleeding injuries because of Pradaxa.
+There are many others who have reported severe bleeding injuries because of Pradaxa.
 If you or a loved one has suffered from internal bleeding because of this drug, you may have legal options.